i-shubham-tech/Interview-Ready-Question/1-HR-Based.md

 I would say:
 "My main project is ______ (SalesBuddy or your project).
-It’s a full-stack web app built using React, Node.js, Express, and MongoDB.
+It’s a full-stack web application built using React, Node.js, Express, and SQL.

 On the frontend, I created the UI, handled forms, routing, and state management.
-On the backend, I created APIs, handled authentication using JWT, and managed the database using MongoDB.
+On the backend, I created APIs, handled authentication using JWT, and managed the database using SQL.

 I learned a lot about API design, error handling, and working with real-world flows like login, cart, checkout, and admin panel.
 This project helped me understand how the full stack connects end-to-end."